bcgov/nr-oracle-env/docs/dependency_tool_cli.md

 Usage: main.py show-deps [OPTIONS]

 Options:
-  --seed-table TEXT         Specify the seed table to use to identify
+  --seed-object TEXT         Specify the seed table to use to identify
                             dependencies.  [required]
   --schema TEXT             Specify the schema to use to identify
                             dependencies.